|

 11 things Alpacas and Llamas have in common

-9. Both alpaca and llama fiber is low in lanolin.
+Both alpaca and llama fiber are low in lanolin.
 That means it doesn't have the "grease" that sheep wool offers.
 This makes it easier to process.

-10. Both alpacas and llamas have hollow, lightweight fiber which makes it very warm and light weight.
+Both alpacas and llamas have hollow, lightweight fibers which makes them very warm and lightweight.

 Additional information about Alpacas and Llamas